CarstenVogt/AndroidPropAnimLib/README.md

 This is a utility library to facilitate programming with the Android property animation technique (directory: propanim_utilities) together with a demo app that demonstrates the features of this library (directory: app).
+The complete Android Studio project can be downloaded through the green button on top (code > download ZIP).

-A detailed explanation can be found here:
+A detailed explanation of the library can be found here:

 YouTube videos:
 - Part 1 Overview: https://youtu.be/RYjBFQDCfPQ